juliokscesar/scg-leaf-count/README.md

 Executando `python analyze.py --help` mostra todas as opções disponíveis na parte de análise.

 ```
-usage: analyze.py [-h] [-c] [--no-show] [--save-detections] images_src [images_src ...]
+usage: analyze.py [-h] [-c] [--cache-file CACHE_FILE] [--show] [--save-detections] [images_src ...]

 positional arguments:
   images_src            Source of images.
 Can be a single or a list of files, or a directory.

 options:
   -h, --help            show this help message and exit
   -c, --cached          Use cached data in CSV file.
-If not specified, avoids having to run detection again and just uses data from before.
+If specified, avoids having to run detection again and just uses data from before.
-  --no-show          Only save data to CSV and don't plot.
+  --cache-file CACHE_FILE
+                        CSV containing data.
+Default uses 'analyze_data.csv'
+  --show                Plot data and show
   --save-detections     Save image annotated with bounding boxes after detecting.
 ```